livvy94/EarthBound-Instrument-Packer/README.md

 asdfjkl.brr
 ```

-Run the tool and point it to this folder, and it spits out a .bin file.
+Run the tool and point it to this folder, and it spits out a CCScript file.

-You can manually insert this into your ROM, or use CCScript to automatically repoint the data.
+Compile this into a CoilSnake project, and the ROM will have the custom instruments automatically inserted and repointed for you!